tpike3/ml_training/README.md

 	<img width="500" src="https://github.com/dsbc2020/ml_training/blob/master/media/python_notebook.png">
 </p>

-* You are now ready to tackle all of our notebooks for your self-paced training.
+* You are now ready to tackle all of [our notebooks](https://github.com/dsbc2020/ml_training/tree/master/notebooks) for your self-paced training.
+Enjoy!
+We wish you great success in your journey to becomming a Data Scientist!

 ## Versioning